 Your app has to perform well on various standards.
 This includes different functional and non-functional parameters such as usability, performance, stability, security, etc. And you have to maintain it across myriad devices, screen resolution, and usage scenarios.

 While you may do your best during design and development, errors are bound to happen.
 Or at least there’s always room for improvement.
 And it’s through the testing you can further refine your app.

 It’s better to consider testing early and frequently at each stage of development.
 So by the time the final app is ready, it’s already gone through multiple testing.
 Also due to a large number of mobile devices, ensure to test the app across different configurations: devices, screen size, and network.

-Since the majority of the activities — financial transactions, shopping, booking, chatting, storing private data — are done on mobile devices and apps, security can not be treated as a good-to-have feature.
+Since the majority of the activities — financial transactions, shopping, booking, chatting, and storing private data — are done on mobile devices and apps, security can not be treated as a good-to-have feature.
 It’s an indispensable part of your app.

 An unprotected app with poor security is vulnerable to compromising critical user data such as personal information, payment data, medical records, etc. So as an app developer, it’s your responsibility to safeguard users’ data as well as your app’s reputation.

 There are several mobile app security practices that ensure your app is secure.
 Even iOS and Android provide platform-specific security guidelines.
 Here are some of the basic mobile security requirements that an app must follow.

 No matter how great your app is, if it can’t reach your target audience it is certainly destined to doom.
 You need a strategy to raise awareness, reach the target audience, and get them to install the app.
 As per a survey, marketing is the number one challenge that app developers face in building the app.
 In fact, marketing was considered 2x times more difficult than design and development.
 If you are one of those who is facing a hard time marketing your app, here’re the popular app marketing tactics.